Best Immune Support for Frequent Travelers

 How Should You Adjust Sleep Patterns for Travel?

 • Before travel, your sleep may drop by 30-50 minutes, particularly before early flights.
 After traveling, it can take up to 15 days to fully recover your sleep timing.
+Adjusting your sleep schedule two to three days before departure, gradually shifting bedtime in the direction of your destination's time zone, can significantly reduce recovery time.

 How Does Vitamin C Support Immunity for Travelers?